dotnet/upgrade-assistant/docs/design/Chem Integration.md

 - As a user, I know which loose assemblies do not have any available matches (#485)

 ### Sprint 2
-- As a user, I can update my chem data index independently of the extension (#486)
+- As a user, I can update my loose assembly data index independently of the extension (#486)
 - As a user, I can manage data steps need at a global level (#487)
-- As a user, I can receive recommendations from chem using multiple indexes (#488)
+- As a user, I can receive recommendations from multiple indexes for loose assembly identification (#488)

 ## Out of scope/Future Work